 Togo, which half of the size of Benin, seems to have made greater technological advances in upgraded construction materials, etc..
 For such a small country I found it to be quite modern.

-Highlight of my stay in Lome was visiting the world’s largest voodoo marker [Fetish Market] and speaking with one of the shamans.
+Highlight of my stay in Lome in 2017 was visiting the world’s largest voodoo marker [Fetish Market] and speaking with one of the shamans.

 Stayed at the Radisson Blu, which has to be one of the nicest hotels in all of West Africa.